RocketLeagueMapmaking/RL-docs/docs/resources/downloads.md

 :::tip How to use the assets
 * For maps that are not yet in the dummy assets folder: just unzip and paste it alongside the rest of the Dummy Assets maps
-* For maps that are already in the dummy assets folder: remove the other map with the same name if you get an error of a duplicate asset
+* For maps that are already in the dummy assets folder: delete that map's folder and paste the new one
 :::

 * [Park_P Slightly-Less-Dummy Assets](https://drive.google.com/open?id=1rpQzqHgoRgpOBSHEpeDwvRtG3sYUXacl)